coll4ctg43/simplex-chat-arm64/README.md

 # simplex-chat-arm64

+Binary of the project https://github.com/simplex-chat/simplex-chat compiled with modified Dockerfile.
-I can't fork the project so for now I only post the changes to the Dockerfile and install.sh file and the binary created.
+I can't fork the project so for now I only post the changes to the Dockerfile and the binary created.

-Dockerfile edited to compile arm64 from other arch
+Dockerfile edited to compile arm64 from other arch.

+I fixed install.sh of project too.

 **simplex-chat.xz**